emqx/eip/active/0038-secret-registry.md

 moment the template is used.

-Secrets are scoped: a secret is owned by the scope of the principal that created it — a namespace, or global — and is reachable only from configurations running in that same scope.
-There is no cross-scope resolution in either direction: a namespace cannot reference a global or sibling-namespace secret, and a global configuration cannot reference a namespace's.
-This strictness is deliberate.
+Secrets are scoped: a secret is owned by the scope of the principal that created it — a namespace, or global.
+A namespaced reference resolves against its own namespace first, then falls back to a global secret **only if that global secret is marked shareable** (`share_ns`, default true).
+A global secret with `share_ns = false`, and every namespace's own secrets, stay private to their scope.
+A global configuration never resolves a namespace's secret, and one namespace never resolves another's — so the single cross-scope path is namespace→shareable-global, and it runs one way.

+This shape follows from one observation.
 Because a secret is resolved by rendering it into outbound bytes, and the principals who reference secrets are the same principals who choose where those bytes go, the ability to *reference* a secret is equivalent to the ability to *read* its value.
+Marking a global secret shareable is therefore a deliberate decision to disclose its value to every namespace's administrators;
+`share_ns = false` is how a global secret is kept tenant-invisible.
-The registry's no-read-back API therefore bounds exposure of secrets at rest (config dumps, backups, logs) but is not an access-control boundary between "can configure" and "can learn the value"; isolation is enforced purely by non-reachability across scopes.
+The no-read-back API bounds exposure of secrets at rest (config dumps, backups, logs) but is not an access-control boundary between "can configure" and "can learn the value"; cross-scope isolation is enforced by non-reachability, which `share_ns = true` deliberately opens for a single global secret at a time.

 ## Motivation